 Design for Collaborate with product development and design to create circular products and processes.
-Procure Intentionally Collaborate with suppliers and vendors to procure sustainably-sourced materials.
-Manufacture Efficiently Optimize manufacturing processes to reduce waste and environmental impact and optimize resource use Market & Sell Consciously Utilize circular business models and encourage customers to make sustainable choices Operate Circularly Integrate circular practices into business operations post-use including closing the loop and optimization Reduce material use (material efficiency) Utilize bio-based materials or other material substitutions that divert waste from other waste streams Reduce energy use and consumption during product manufacturing Provide products as a service and allow producers to retain ownship of the product Implement product take-back programs and supporting management systems (e.g., reverse logistics) Use safer chemicals or safer alternative chemicals and materials Upcycle waste into new products or materials of higher value or quality Optimize materials flows during production (lean production) Utilize a sharing economy model (e.g., peer-to-peer rental) to enable more efficient use Develop a network of waste collection/ repair partners Use recycled materials Improve forecasting to limit waste Pursue circularity product / service certification Remanufacture , refurbish, and resale Use sustainably sourced materials Utilize a customization or make-to-order model Educate consumers on circular solutions and practices (e.g., reuse) Recycle products at the end of use Design energy efficient products Change customer expectations to counter need for speed Optimize transportation Increase durability and longevity of products Incentivize customers/ consumers to return products at end of use Convert non-recyclable waste into energy at end of life as an interim climate solution Create modular and easy to disassemble products Create products that are easy to repair/ maintain To chart this path toward a more circular economy, companies can take a three-fold approach.
-While acting directly within your own value chain to reduce the consumption of your products and services is the most obvious opportunity, advocating for circular policies and advancing the
+Procure Intentionally Collaborate with supplie and vendors to procure sustainably-sourced materials. rs Optimize manufacturing processes to reduce waste and environmental impact and optimize resource use Market & Sell Consciously Utilize circular business models and encourage customers to make sustainable choices Operate Circularly Integrate circular practices into business operations post-use including closing the loop and optimization Reduce material use (material efficiency) Utilize bio-based materials or other material substitutions that divert waste from other waste streams during product Provide products as a service and allow producers to retain ownship of the product Implement product take-back programs and supporting management systems (e.g., reverse logistics) Use safer chemicals or safer alternative chemicals and materials Upcycle waste into new products or materials of higher value or quality Optimize materials flows during production (lean production) Utilize a sharing economy model (e.g., peer-to-peer rental) to enable more efficient use Develop a network of waste collection/ repair partners Use recycled materials Improve forecasting to limit waste Pursue circularity product / service certification Remanufacture , refurbish, and resale Use sustainably sourced materials Utilize a customization or make-to-order model Educate consumers on circular solutions and practices (e.g., reuse) Recycle products at the end of use Design energy efficient products Change customer expectations to counter need for speed Optimize transportation Increase durability and longevity of products Incentivize customers/ consumers to return products at end of use Create modular and easy to disassemble products Create products that are easy to repair/ maintain a three rt this path toward a more- fold approach.
+While ac ice the consumption of y cting directly within you ur own value chain Design more easily recycled and refurbished products, including sharing relevant product obvious opportunity, advocating for circular policies and advancing the ecosystem of circular infrastructure through technology, funding, and partnerships are also critical components of a holistic circular strategy.
+These strategies underscore that every company has a role to play in the transition to a more circular economy.